MicrosoftDocs/Devices-docs/surface/contact-surface-support.md

 > [!NOTE]
 > You will be required to log into the online submission portal using your Microsoft Account or Azure Active Directory Account.

-You can expedite your request by providing key pieces of information along with your online incident request.
-Download a copy of this file, add the required information and upload after you create your case.

 For business customers: [Submit your service request](https://support.microsoft.com/supportforbusiness/productselection?sapid=d383b26c-f150-6220-8f1b-e8aa325d9727).

 For Microsoft Premier customers: [Submit your service request on Services Hub](https://serviceshub.microsoft.com/support/contactsupport).